Methylfire96/CS50-EDUCATION/final_project/README.md

 The game is a retro space shooter!
 As a kid i was totally fascinated of this concept, so i rebuilt that kind of game.
-The animated space ships are self drawn with an unfinished look, to make it look more retro.
+The animated space ships (player and enemies) are self drawn with an unfinished look, to make it look more retro.
 What is there, not to love?

 The code overview: